sam-mcclure/Study-Guide/Week 2/Web/Notes.md

 * The <script/> tag is the most straight-forward XSS payload.
 A script tag can either reference external JavaScript code or embed the code within the script tag.

+## CSRF

+* Cross-Site Request Forgery (CSRF) is a common attack that is regularly exploited.

+* CSRF only allows for state changes to occur and therefore cannot cater attacks that require the attacker to receive the contents of the HTTP response

+* CSRF is an attack whereby a malicious entity tricks a victim into performing actions on behalf of the attacker.
+The impact of the attack would depend on the level of permissions that the victim being exploited has.
+The actions being perpetrated by the attacker will have greater effect if the victim performing the actions is at an administrator level.

+* CSRF attacks take advantage of the fact that a web application completely trusts a user, once it can confirm that the user is indeed who they say they are.

+* There are two main parts to executing a CSRF attack:
+- First, the victim must be tricked into clicking a link or loading a page.
+This is usually done through social engineering, which works exceptionally well into leveraging a victim's curiosity to click on malicious links
+- The second is to send a crafted request in the victim's browser that will send a legitimate looking request to the web application.
+The request will be sent with the values the attacker wants, including any cookies that the victim has.
+This way, the web application knows that the victim can perform certain actions and will consider the request legitimate

+* A CSRF attack simply takes advantage of the fact that the browser sends the cookie to the web application automatically with each and every request

+* CSRF will only be effective if a victim is authenticated, meaning the victim needs to be logged in.

+* Protecting against CSRF attacks:
+- Anti-CSRF tokens - the most popular way to prevent CSRF attacks is to make use of a challenge token that is associated with a particular user and can be found as a hidden value in every state changing form present in the application (CSRF Token)

+- This protects the form against CSRF attacks because an attack crafting a request will also need to guess the anti-CSRF token for them to successfully trick a victim into sending a valid request.
+This token should be invalidated after some time and after a user logs out.

+- For the anti-CSRF mechinism to be implemented properly, it will also need to be cryptographically secure, so that the toke itself cannot be easily guessed.

+- A lot of frameworks have anti-CSRF built into them.

+- Same-site cookies: CSRF attacks are only possible because cookies are sent with every request.
+Due to the nature of a CSRF attack, a flag can be set against a cookie, turning it into a same-site cookie.

+- A same-site cookie is a cookie which can only be sent if the request is being made from the same origin that is related to the cookie being sent.
+The cookie and the page from where the request is being made have the same origin if the protocol, port, and host is the same for both.

+- Not all modern browsers support same-site cookies and older browsers do not support them.
+Currently, they are better suited as an additional defense while also using other CSRF protection

+- Cookies are intrinsically vulnerable as they are automatically sent with each request, allowing attackers to easily craft malicious requests leading to CSRF.
+Although the attacker can't obtain the response body or the cookie itself, they can perform actions with the victim's elevated rights.

+- The impact of a CSRF vulnerability is also related to the privilege of the victim, whose cookie is being sent with the attacker's request.
+While data retrieval is not the main scope of a CSRF attack, state changes will surely have an adverse effect on the web application being exploited

+* CSRF attacks can lead to unauthorized fund transfers, changed passwords, and data theft